sundgenomics/sundgenomics.github.io/demux.md

 ### How does indexed sequencing work

-To get all the details of indexed sequencing, you can read more from the [https://dnatech.genomecenter.ucdavis.edu/wp-content/uploads/2019/02/indexed-sequencing-overview-guide-15057455-04-Illumina-pages1to8.pdf](Illumina documentation here).
+To get all the details of indexed sequencing, you can read more from the [Illumina documentation here](https://dnatech.genomecenter.ucdavis.edu/wp-content/uploads/2019/02/indexed-sequencing-overview-guide-15057455-04-Illumina-pages1to8.pdf).
 Let's just show here the illustration of single and dual-indexed sequencing.

 This is an illustration of single-indexed library sequencing.